-Boric Acid, also called orthoboric acid, boracic acid, hydrogen borate and acidum boricum, is a low-toxicity mineral with insecticidal, fungicidal, and herbicidal properties.
+Boric acid, also called orthoboric acid, boracic acid, hydrogen borate and acidum boricum, is a low-toxicity mineral with insecticidal, fungicidal, and herbicidal properties.
 It is the “secret ingredient” in many of the commercial products used for insect control.
-Boric Acid is also a weak acid of boron, often used as a flame retardant, antiseptic, or precursor to other chemical compounds.
+It is also a weak acid of boron, often used as a flame retardant, antiseptic, or precursor to other chemical compounds.

 Its chemical formula is H3BO3, and exists in the form of a white powder or colourless crystals that dissolves in warm water.
 It does not evaporate or volatilise into the air.

-While Boric Acid is not as fast acting as synthetic pesticides, it does not pose the considerable health concerns as the synthetic pesticides and remains highly effective over a long period of time.
+While it is not as fast acting as synthetic pesticides, it does not pose the considerable health concerns as the synthetic pesticides and remains highly effective over a long period of time.

 It is odourless and, unlike other insecticides, is non-repellent.
 That means that insects will continue to return to the treated areas.